tax25/arduino_car_code/README.md

 at least in my experience, the code would be too slow and the car wouldn't be as reactive as it is with the code written like this.

-The set_motor_speed_and_steering function has a lot of parameters, i think that in the future I'll optimize it with less parameters, because like this it is really hard to read and it's really easy to miss one parameter.
+The set_motor_speed_and_steering function has a lot of parameters, I think that in the future I'll optimize it with less parameters, because like this it is really hard to read and it's really easy to miss one parameter.

+I changed the function "set_motor_speed_and_steering" parameters from like 10 to just five, now it is way easier to read.